Global Change - Graduate Level

 Final draft 55 points

 Grading on the final draft includes a short presentation during the last week of classes.
+A schedule will appear here.
+I will announce when it is available.

 Examples of Questions